johnedvard/js13kgames2022/README.md

 # Don't cut the rope, a js13kgames game

 This is my game entry for [js13kgames](https://js13kgames.com/) 2022 game jam.
-This year's theme is "DEATH".
+This years theme is "DEATH".
 I decided to create a rope physics game with a death theme.
+The game prototype can be played here https://js13kgames2022.netlify.app/ (It's subject to change as the game is still in development)

 The game uses Verlet Intergration.
 I've followed this article, [Simulate Tearable Cloth and Ragdolls With Simple Verlet Integration](https://gamedevelopment.tutsplus.com/tutorials/simulate-tearable-cloth-and-ragdolls-with-simple-verlet-integration--gamedev-519), and watched this video series, [Coding Math: Episode 36 - Verlet Integration Part I](https://www.youtube.com/watch?v=3HjO_RGIjCU&feature=youtu.be) trying to understand “Verlet Integration”, and implement it accordingly.
 I highly recomend taking a look at those resources to understand how it works.